 - Seven different SDLC stages are 1) Requirement collection and analysis 2) Feasibility study: 3) Design 4) Coding 5) Testing: 6) Installation/Deployment and 7) Maintenance

-- Feasibility Study stage includes everything which should be designed and developed during the project life cycle
+- The feasibility Study stage includes everything which should be designed and developed during the project life cycle

 - In the coding phase, developers start to build the entire system by writing code using the chosen programming language

-- Waterfall, Incremental, Agile, V model, Spiral, Big Bang are some of the popular SDLC models
+- Waterfall, Incremental, Agile, V model, Spiral, and Big Bang are some of the popular SDLC models

 1. What are 5 SDLC variables by phase?